infocusp/scaLR/README.md

             - name: RocAucCurve
               params: {}
     ```
-### Config For clinical condition-specific biomarker identification and DGE analysis
+### Config for clinical condition-specific biomarker identification and DGE analysis

 An example configuration file (`scaLR/tutorials/pipeline/config_clinical.yaml`).
-Update the device as CUDA or CPU as per runtype
+Update the device as CUDA or CPU as per the requirement.

 - Experiment Config
   - Make sure to change the exp_run number if you have an experiment with the same number earlier related to cell classification.
 As we have done one experiment earlier, we'll change the number now to '1'.